 Located in: Estonia

-EMU is not only one of the top European Universities, but it also ranks among the top 100 universities in the world in the field of agriculture and forestry.
-Nowadays, the school offer an English course in veterinary medicine with a duration of 6 years.
+EMU is not only one of the top European Universities, but it also ranks among the top 100 universities in the world in agriculture and forestry.
+Nowadays, the school offers an English course in veterinary medicine with a duration of 6 years.

-The Estonian University of Life Science doesn’t offer graduate-entry courses and doesn’t accept student transfers.
+The Estonian University of Life Science doesn’t offer graduate entry and doesn’t accept student transfers.

 Contact us for FREE to learn more about your option to study veterinary medicine in Europe.